anyuruf/metrixapi/README.md

 # Metrix API

 ## Quick introduction
 I built a familytree app using the grandstack starter kit https://grandstack.io/docs/getting-started-grand-stack-starter/ (api only option).
-Express with Apollo server setup.
+Apollo server setup.
-Used neo4j-graphql-library version 1.1 will upgrade to 2.0 soon enough https://neo4j.com/docs/graphql-manual/current/.
-I think my schema in version 2.0 ready
+Upgraded neo4j-graphql-library version 2.0 from 1.1 https://neo4j.com/docs/graphql-manual/current/.
+Upgraded the config setup to remove Express.
+The Neo4j graphql manual got great documentation on how to setup the whole api up without going to the grandstack website.

 The secret sauce is  the /src/schema/type-defs.js file which's got the type/node, relationship and authorization definitions.
 Very intuitive!!